BriefRobotics/sketchbot/docs/recursion.md

 ![for loop simple def](media/for_loop_simple_def.png)

 The `change i by 1` is the "impure" part.
 It's the `x = x + 1`.
-Here's how to do is _functionally_:
+Here's how to do it _functionally_:

 ![for loop functional def](media/for_loop_functional_def.png)

-This is a higher order word, [as we learned about earlier](hof.md), taking a the `i` and `end` values and an `action` body.
+This is a higher order word, [as we learned about earlier](hof.md), taking the `i` and `end` values and an `action` body.
 The base case is when `i` reaches `end`.
 The `action` is passed the current iteration (`i`) explicitly and this is incremented on each recursion.
 That's it!

-How exactly do you pass an `action` taking a parameter.
+How exactly do you pass an `action` taking a parameter?
 There's a _trick_ of sorts in the language in that simply leaving a slot empty yields a function taking a parameter.

 ![for loop functional prog](media/for_loop_functional_prog.png)